nrfconnect/sdk-nrfxlib/softdevice_controller/README.rst

    * For Periodic Advertising Sync Transfer - Receiver, only one sync transfer reception may be in progress at any one time per link.
    * For the Isochronous Channels features, nRF52820 and nRF52833 are the nRF52 Series devices that support encrypting and decrypting the Isochronous Channels packets.
    * For the nRF54H series, all Bluetooth features are experimental.
-   * For the Channel Sounding feature, support is experimental and only available for nRF54L Series devices.
+   * Support for the Channel Sounding feature is only available on the nRF54L15 device.

 .. _sdc_proprietary_feature_support: